 In this article, the author wrote about how women working with the Allied powers actually used their knitting to help fight the war.
-You can easily imagine that women did things like knitting hats and scarves and socks for the troops, but this article focused on women who actually used their knitting for espionage.
-Wild, right?
+You can easily imagine that women did things like knitting hats and scarves and socks for the troops, as you’d expect – and I’m sure they did.
+But this article focused on women who got a little more creative with the tools at their disposal – women who used their knitting for things like covert observation and encrypted communication and even straight up espionage!
+Pretty wild, right?

 Sometimes they used their knitting as a cover to spy on enemy forces.
 The article told the story of one woman whose home had been occupied by German officers.
 She would sit at her window, quietly knitting, while secretly she was tapping signals to her children with her feet as they pretended to do homework in the room below.

 The boldness and the courage of these women really inspire me.
 And I find it so impressive how cunning they were in making use of the tools at their disposal.
-And I’m not just talking about their yarn and their needles.
-They knew that no one would suspect that some little old lady sitting on a bench knitting would secretly turn out to be a spy.
-They used their appearance of innocence and naivety to their advantage, and in doing so, they wound up helping liberate millions of people who had been conquered and oppressed.
+And I’m not even just talking about their yarn and their needles.
+These women fully knew that no one would ever suspect that some little old lady sitting on a bench knitting would secretly turn out to be a spy.
+They actually used their appearance of innocence and naivety to their advantage, and in doing so, they wound up helping liberate millions of people who had been conquered and oppressed.

-I found myself thinking of those women, and their shrewdness and cunning, as I was reading through our gospel lesson for today.
-Whatever else you might say about the manager in this story that Jesus tells, you can’t deny that he was also a very clever and cunning person.
+I found myself thinking of those women, and their shrewdness and cunning, as I was reading through our gospel lessonfor today.
+Whatever else you might say about the manager in this story that Jesus tells, you can’t deny that he was also a clever and cunning person.

 That being said, this is easily one of the strangest and most perplexing stories in the entire gospel witness.
 Theologians have been arguing for millennia about how to understand this parable, and there are a lot of different interpretations, but the basic shape of the story goes like this: